Boundary scripts are short, repeatable phrases that enforce limits without escalation.

 When language is emotionally neutral, people are less likely to argue with it.
 Research on self-regulation shows that reducing emotional load improves follow-through and lowers stress for both parties.

-The goal is not to convince someone to agree.
-The goal is to make the boundary clear enough that agreement is no longer required.
+The goal is not agreement.
+The goal is clarity strong enough that agreement is no longer required.

 Practical Boundary Script Examples